numbbo/coco/README.md

 data structure / object. `coco.h`, `example_experiment.c` and `coco_internal.h` are probably the best pointers to start with _to investigate the code_ (but see also below). `coco_problem_t` defines a benchmark function instance (in a given dimension), and is called via `coco_evaluate_function`.

+Building, running, and testing of the code is done by merging/amalgamation of all C-code into a single C file, `coco.c` (by calling `do.py`, see above).
+Like this it becomes very simple to include/use the code in different projects.

 # Links and Further Documentation
-* Downloading this repository via the above "Download ZIP" button or by typing 'git clone https://github.com/numbbo/numbbo.git' or by typing https://github.com/numbbo/numbbo/archive/master.zip in your browser's address line
+* Downloading this repository via the above "Download ZIP" button or by typing `git clone https://github.com/numbbo/numbbo.git` or by typing https://github.com/numbbo/numbbo/archive/master.zip in your browser's address line
 * The BBOB workshop series, which uses the NumBBO/Coco framework extensively, can be tracked at http://numbbo.github.io/workshops/
 * Stay informed about the BBOB workshop series and releases of the NumBBO/Coco software by registering at http://coco.gforge.inria.fr/register
 * More detailed documentation of the existing benchmark suites can be found here: